 For example, the address of my Pi is 192.168.1.99.
 So I go the the URL:

 You should see a mostly dark blue login page.
 In the middle is a “Performance Warning” about SQLite.
 Ignore that.
 Near the top it says “Create an admin account”.
 Think of a user name and password and type them into the boxes provided.
-Then click on the “Finish Setup” button.
+Then click on the “Storage and Database” drop-down.
+In the “data folder” box which appears, delete what is already there and replace it with “/var/nextcloud/data”

 Hey Presto!
-After a after a short delay, you should see the Nextcloud intro page with the slogan “a safe home for all your data”.
+After a delay of 2 minutes or so, you should see the Nextcloud intro page with the slogan “a safe home for all your data”.
 Click the cross at the top right of the dialogue to dismiss it.
 You should now be looking at the main Nextcloud “Files” page.
 There you can see a couple of folders, a Nextcloud MP4 video file, and a PDF Manual.

 That is the end of the procedure for installing Nextcloud.
 Your Nextcloud installation should now be fully working.
 I hope this guide was easy to follow and not too long or fiddly.